CoffeeProgrammers/School-Voting/README.md

       - Class-wide petition
       - School-wide petition
   - Support Threshold: When a petition reaches 50% or more of required votes, it becomes active.
-  - Only the principal can approve or refuse an active petition.
+  - Only the principal can support an active petition.

 ---
 ## Technologies Used